 So drop by our store in Plymouth.
 You'll find sofas from $229.99, dining sets from $349.99 and sectionals from $1,199.99.
 We've also got accessories for your beach house and beautiful lighting for any house on any Main Street.
 All our stores are celebrating.
 We are offering 10% off on all merchandise through Sunday.
 Indeed, Plymouth is open for business.

-When I was ten, I desperately wanted all the actio3792628202 1845368a76n figures from my favorite movie, Star Wars, for Christmas.
+When I was ten, I desperately wanted all the action figures from my favorite movie, Star Wars, for Christmas.
 Imagine my joy when I tore the wrapping paper off just about every character worth owning: Han Solo, Chewbacca, Obi-Wan Kenobi.
 Best of all, I got Luke Skywalker, the X-Wing Fighter Pilot, decked out in his orange jumpsuit - with helmet and lightsaber.

 Within an hour, though, joy turned to tragedy.
 I was staging a wrestling match with Han and Chewbacca when, suddenly, I heard a snap.
 Han's head popped off his body and bounced a couple of times on the carpet before rolling to a stop.
 His angry eyes glared up at me.
 I swear.